Ariana Grande’s Coachella Lemon Thrower Identified In Video, ‘That Was Me’

 Grande does not appear to have made any further comment since cursing on stage.
 She continues to update her 152 million Instagram followers with Coachella footage.
 A recent video (seen above) shows Grande performing “Dangerous Woman.”

-At just 25, Ariana is officially the youngest ever artist to headline the annual music festival.
-Her performance comes amid global appearances for her Sweetener tour.
-That in itself has made security-related headlines.
+At just 25, Ariana is officially the youngest artist to headline the annual music festival.
+Her performance comes amid global appearances for her “Sweetener” tour.
+The singer is also making headlines for her concert security.
 Following the bombing of her 2017 Manchester concert, Ariana urged fans to abide by security measures put into place for her current tour, Billboard reports.
 Clear plastic bags are required to bring anything into venues, although this merch-savvy celebrity hasn’t missed out on the opportunity to sell her own version.

 Somehow, it seems unlikely that Ariana will be launching any lemon-centric merch.
-While the self-proclaimed lemon thrower appears to have found the incident amusing, the majority of Ariana’s fans find it the opposite.
+While the self-proclaimed lemon thrower appears to have found the incident amusing, the majority of Ariana’s fans do not share her enthusiasm.